Delaware Fightin' Blue Hens football: 20th century

+21st century

-On June 19, 2008, Keeler was granted a 10-year contract extension that was intended to keep him on as head coach of the Blue Hens through the 2017 season.
+In June 2008, Keeler was granted a 10-year contract extension that was intended to keep him on as head coach of the Blue Hens through the 2017 season.
 The Homecoming Game versus William & Mary on October 18, 2008, marked the first time in 18 years that the Fightin' Blue Hens did not score a touchdown in a home game.
 The final score of 27–3 also made Delaware's third straight loss scoring ten points or fewer for the first time since the end of the 1983 season.
-Delaware's eighth loss, to Villanova in the final game of the season, ended a season that saw it lose eight games for the first time in 117 seasons.
-The Fightin' Blue Hens were one of only four teams in the NCAA to never lose eight games in a season, the others being Michigan (which lost its 8th game a week before the Hens), Tennessee, and Ohio State.
+Delaware's eighth loss, to Villanova University in the final game of the season, ended a season with eight losses for the first time in 117 seasons.
+The Fightin' Blue Hens were one of only four teams in the NCAA to never lose eight games in a season; the others are Michigan, which lost its eighth game a week before the Hens the same season, Tennessee, and Ohio State.

-Keeler was fired on January 7, 2013, following the 2012 season in which his team posted a 5−6 record.
+On January 7, 2014, Keeler was fired following the 2012 season in which his team posted a 5−6 record.
 Delaware hired Rutgers offensive coordinator Dave Brock as the team's head coach on January 18, 2013.

 Brock was unable to maintain any of the success or momentum of his predecessors, could not recruit as successfully as his predecessors, and oversaw a precipitous decline in the program's on and off field fortunes.
 He became the first head coach in the 90+ year history of Delaware football to be fired in-season, on October 17, 2016.
 He was replaced on an interim basis by assistant coach Dennis Dottin-Carter, who completed the 2016 season.
 The team never made the FCS playoffs under his tenure.
 The team hired Richmond head coach Danny Rocco on December 13, 2016.
 Rocco was fired at the end of the 2021 season.

 With a September 7, 2019 victory over the Rhode Island Rams, Delaware became the 39th team in the NCAA with 700 wins.

 On December 10, 2021, Delaware named former UD quarterback Ryan Carty as their new head coach.
 Carty spent 11 years on the New Hampshire coaching staff, and spent 4 years as offensive coordinator at Sam Houston State under Keeler.

+On November 28, 2023, Delaware and Conference USA (CUSA) announced that the Blue Hens would start a transition to the Football Bowl Subdivision after the 2023 season and join CUSA in 2025.
+UD will play in CAA Football in 2024 but will not be eligible for the FCS playoffs due to NCAA rules for transitioning programs.